5 Common Zucchini Growing Problems And How To Fix Them

 Unlike pests, diseases are harder to cure.
 Once the disease begins, they can quickly transfer from plant to plant.
 Removing the infected plants is the best step.
 Unfortunately, it also eliminates your plants and potential harvest.

 The best step for diseases is start off strong.
 You want to have healthy seedlings before planting them.
 Don’t plant unhealthy seedlings because they are more prone to diseases.
 You also want to keep the area around the plants clean, free of weeds and debris.
 Limiting pests also helps because of many, such as aphids, spread infections from plant to plant.
+Using pest service is also another good option to think about to control pests in your garden.

 3. Zucchini Environmental Issues